 Bronchitis (bron-KI-tis) is a condition in which the bronchial tubes become inflamed.
 These tubes carry air to your lungs.
-(For more information about the bronchial tubes and airways, go to the Health Topics How the Lungs Work article.)
+(For more information about the bronchial tubes and airways, go to the Diseases and Conditions Index How the Lungs Work article.)

 People who have bronchitis often have a cough that brings up mucus.
 Mucus is a slimy substance made by the lining of the bronchial tubes.
 Bronchitis also may cause wheezing (a whistling or squeaky sound when you breathe), chest pain or discomfort, a low fever, and shortness of breath.

 The two main types of bronchitis are acute (short term) and chronic (ongoing).

 Infections or lung irritants cause acute bronchitis.
 The same viruses that cause colds and the flu are the most common cause of acute bronchitis.
 These viruses are spread through the air when people cough.
 They also are spread through physical contact (for example, on hands that have not been washed).

 Sometimes bacteria cause acute bronchitis.